Introducing the Student Consultancy Hub

 How to get involved

-If you want your (thesis) research to make an impact for a more sustainable future, to support the university to become sustainable in all aspects, ranging from operational activities to education and research, or seek to have an impact on the sustainability of external parties, the LL is the place for you!
-You can find the current cases the LL has on offer here.
-You can contact email@example.com if you would like to discuss the opportunity to take up one of these as a research project.
+If you want your (thesis) research to make an impact for a more sustainable future, to support the university to become sustainable in all aspects, ranging from operational activities to education and research, or seek to have an impact on the sustainability of external parties, the Hub is the place for you!
+Contact firstname.lastname@example.org if you would like to discuss the opportunity to take up one of these as a research project.

 If you need research-backed support for making changes in your department to become more sustainable, or if you would like to be consulted on any other matter concerning sustainability in your department, you can contact email@example.com.
 We can discuss how to convert your issue into a research case that can be solved by one of the students of the VU.

-If you would like academically created consultation on your sustainability issues or if you any other complex questions regarding sustainability, you can find this at the LL.
+If you would like academically created consultation on your sustainability issues or if you any other complex questions regarding sustainability, you can find assistance with this through the Student Consultancy Hub.
 The Vrije Universiteit has students with backgrounds in multiple study areas that are very capable of conducting research.
 The Green Office would be happy to help you find the right student or student group to work on sustainability related issue as part of their course assignments or (thesis) research.
-Contact email@example.com for more information.
+Contact firstname.lastname@example.org for more information.